SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-agneet42.md

 ### Deliverables

 An image processing module that will contain implementations of various image processing frameworks related to Solar Physics.
-To start off with it’ll contain the implementation of Muti-Scale Gaussian Normalisation.
+To start off with it'll contain the implementation of Muti-Scale Gaussian Normalisation.
 Following it, will be changes in the Differential Rotation code to use sunpy.coordinates along with the Image Warping Functionality.
 This will be followed by the Implementation of the OCCULT-2 algorithm along with coding the base difference functionality.
 This will be 3 months of GSoC.
 This will be followed by a post-GSoC Endeavour which will involve writing a Python Wrapper for the FLCT Code, followed lastly by the implementation of the BRIEF Binary Descriptor in the Solar Physics Domain.

 ### Benefits to the Community